MicrosoftEdge/WebView2Feedback/specs/BrowserProcessExited.md

               ICoreWebView2Environment* sender,
               ICoreWebView2BrowserProcessExitedEventArgs* args) {
           COREWEBVIEW2_BROWSER_PROCESS_EXIT_KIND kind;
+          UINT32 pid;
           CHECK_FAILURE(args->get_BrowserProcessExitKind(&kind));
+          CHECK_FAILURE(args->get_BrowserProcessId(&pid));

+          // If a new WebView is created from this CoreWebView2Environment after
+          // the browser has exited but before our handler gets to run, a new
+          // browser process will be created and lock the user data folder
+          // again.
+Do not attempt to cleanup the user data folder in these
+          // cases.
+We check the PID of the exited browser process against the
+          // PID of the browser process to which our last CoreWebView2 attached. if (pid == m_newestBrowserPid)
+          {
             // Watch for graceful browser process exit.
 Let ProcessFailed event
             // handler take care of failed browser process termination. if (kind == COREWEBVIEW2_BROWSER_PROCESS_EXIT_KIND_NORMAL)
             {
               CHECK_FAILURE(
                   m_webViewEnvironment->remove_BrowserProcessExited(m_browserExitedEventToken));
               // Release the environment only after the handler is invoked.
               // Otherwise, there will be no environment to raise the event when
               // the collection of WebView2 Runtime processes exit. m_webViewEnvironment = nullptr;
               CleanupUserDataFolder();
+            }
+          } else {
+            MessageBox(m_mainWindow, L"A new browser process prevented cleanup of "
+                            L"the user data folder.", L"Cleanup User Data Folder", MB_OK);
           }

           return S_OK;